ido-ofir/core.type.component/README.md

     }
 });

-// available on core.components
-core.components.SomeComponent

-// can also be required
+// can be required
 core.require(['SomeComponent'], (SomeComponent) => { ... })

+// once loaded, also available on core.components core.components.SomeComponent
 ```